whit1036/portfolio/README.md

 In conclusion, coding this portfolio website taught me a lot about using the modern coding framework "Bootstrap 5", and how easy and intuitive it is to use their toolkit to build a fully-functioning responsive website.
 Using Bootstrap's Grid and Flex pre-built systems made it a breeze to style, especially after learning how to style manually without a framework.
 Of course, learning Bootstrap did not come naturally, but in the end, I created my portfolio almost exactly the way I wanted it to.

 Thank you for the excellent semester, Professor!

-Please find the links to all of my assets, resources, and references below.
+**Please find the links to all of my assets, resources, and references listed below.**

 Images:
 * [Pixabay](https://pixabay.com/)